arun8796/AWS-notes/dynamodb/README.md

 The main elements that make up DynamoDB are:

-- **Tables**: like tables in a traditional relation database, DynamoDB only allows 256 tables per Region.
+- **Tables**: like tables in a traditional relation database, DynamoDB only allows 256 tables per Region, **this sia a soft limit and can be changed via AWS support**.
 - **Items**: like rows in a traditional relation database.
 - **Attributes**: that can be of a primitive (String, Numbers, Booleans, etc.) or complex type, like lists or other nested objects.

-Data can be exported as a CSV file.
+Data can be exported as a CSV file, howerver this functionality is limited to maximum of 100 records and also if the table contains nested documents, the columns in the csv files will contain json objects.

 ```
 {